mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/README.md

 Additional fields can be added as deemed necessary to support Sharktopoda's functions.

-The video player will display prexisting bounding boxes over the video at the correct frame.
-The player will allow users to specify a time window.
+The video player will display pre-existing localizations over the video at the correct frame.
+The player will allow users to specify a time window in the _Preferences_.
 Each bounding boxes will have a defined `elapsedTimeMillis`.
 A visual representation of the bounding box will be displayed from `elapsedTimeMillis - timeWindow / 2.0` to `elapsedTimeMillis + timeWindow / 2.0` over the video.
-The timeWindow can be set in preferences.

-Each localization will be correctly scaled and translated from it's pixel coordinates to match the video as it is scaled. (e.g. when a window is resized)
+The localizations x, y,, width, and height are in unscaled pixels relative to the videos actual (i.e. not-scaled) width/height.
+Each localization will be drawn correctly scaled and translated from it's pixel coordinates to match the video as the video is resized.

 Localization information can be created/update/deleted/selected via an external application via a [UDP-based remote protocol](UDP_Remote_Protocol.md).
 Localizations can also be created/updated/deleted/selected from Sharktopoda and then inform the remote applications that an event occurred via the same UDP protocol.